August 29, 2025

 Earn a reaction.

-Guerrilla OOH isn’t 2D billboards.
-Guerilla is showing up in moments or ways people least expect.
-It’s street-level shows rooted in strategy.
-Not with “please notice us” energy, but more… “you can’t ignore us.”
+Guerrilla OOH isn’t a 2D billboard.
+It's showing up in moments and ways people least expect.
+It’s street-level experiential rooted in strategy.
+Not with a “please notice us” energy, but more… “you can’t ignore us.”

-And NO, we’re not here saying guerrilla and OOH are new.
-Brands have been pulling clever stunts for decades.
-HOWEVER, it’s becoming a necessary tactic rather than an occasional novelty.
+And NO, we’re not here saying guerrilla or OOH are new.
+Brands have been pulling stunts for decades.
+HOWEVER, it’s becoming a necessity rather than a novelty.

 According to Dentsu’s 2024 Attention Economy report, the average consumer can see up to 10,000 ads daily, but consciously registers less than 1% of them.

-So by our scientific calculations, if your campaign isn’t unmissable… It’s invisible.
+So by our scientific calculations, if a campaign isn’t unmissable… It’s invisible.

 So what counts as guerrilla out-of-home?